joshuanallen/election-analysis/README.md

         txt_file.write(gender_results)

-The above code is easily scalable to ingest alomst any demographic information (except age groups which would require additional script to create the initial groupings).
+The above code is easily scalable to ingest almost any string-based demographic information except age groups which would require additional script to create the age groupings.

+### Limitations of current script
+The script in its current form is limited in it's slicing ability.
+Currently, it can only slice and output based on one set of parameters.
+Refactoring the code to allow for multiple layers of slicing would provide us with more granular election data results.
+Additionally, this code is set to only yield results in direct single-winner popular vote elections.
+The code would have to be refactored for elections involving multiple winners or ranked-choice voting systems.